 The Custom runs a directional shape with a twin flex — it has a defined nose and tail, but the flex pattern is symmetrical.
 That gives it a slight directional bias for natural riding while remaining capable in switch.
 The construction uses a Super Fly II woodcore (blend of lighter and stronger wood species) with fiberglass and a sintered base.

 It's medium-stiff, responsive, and predictable.
 Not the most playful board in the lineup.
 Not the stiffest charger.
 Just a genuinely well-rounded snowboard that handles groomers, powder, trees, and moderate park features without excelling or failing in any one area.
 If someone asks “what board should I get?” without any other context, the Custom is almost always the right answer.
-Read our Custom vs. Capita DOA and Custom vs. Capita Mercury comparisons to see how it stacks up.
+Read our Custom vs. CAPiTA D.O.A. and Custom vs. CAPiTA Mercury comparisons to see how it stacks up.

-Process: The Park Board
+Process: The Twin-Friendly All-Mountain Board

 Name Dropper: Dedicated Jib Stick